 The photo above amazes me.
 I have been to Jerusalem many times, and nonetheless, I have never walked on the roofs on the left.
 Some tours included roof walks, and I have been to several of them, but not in this area.

 You have seen the photo above of Temple Mount.
 But where is the mount?
-Dome of the rock is on the same level as buildings around it.
+The Dome of the Rock is on the same level as buildings around it.
 When the temple was built, it was on a hill.
 The Western Wall plaza is much lower than the temple mount.
 How much?

 “In the past, it stood as high as 60 meters (about 197 feet); it now stands only 40 meters (131 feet) tall at its highest exposed point, with the rest remaining underground.” – Western Wall Heritage Foundation